 Yes!
 You sound like a great fit.
 NSF is interested in training folks who have the important knowledge base in STEM education but could not fit quantitative courses into their doctoral program.
 Scholars with the skills to conduct both qualitative and quantitative inquiry are needed to answer the important questions posed by the current state of our education system.

 "I did take several quant classes in my doctoral program, such as multilevel modeling and factor analysis.
 But, to be honest, I haven’t used these methods since I graduated and I don’t really remember what I supposedly learned."

 Yes!
 It sounds like you had (and have) the interest but just need a reminder!
 We can remind you!
 (As long as you don’t mind a little repetition).

 - What information needs to be included in the Statement of Interest?

 We are interested to learn about what YOU are interested to learn about.
-You can propose to work during the 2020-21 academic year on a specific research project or you can propose to work on a federal or foundation grant proposal for funding (e.g., perhaps an IES proposal, due in August 2021).
+You can propose to work during the 2020-21 academic year on a specific research project or you can propose to work on a federal or foundation grant proposal for funding (e.g., perhaps an NSF proposal, due in 2021).
 We are interested in identifying participants whose aim is to study and address inequities in the educational system regarding STEM education.

 More specifically, applicants should describe their background and personal goals in relation to their eligibility for the NSF QRM Scholars Program (2 pages maximum).
 They should also describe a tentative research project or proposal that they would like to work on over the Scholar year (around 1 page), providing a general idea about the population of interest an the research questions to be addressed.
 A description should be provided as to how the proposed project aligns with the goals of the NSF QRM Scholars Program.
 In total, the Statement of Interest should be no more than 3 pages maximum.